-The wire work that had been filmed on the stage as awkward and unwieldy.
-There were problems with reflections in the spacesuit faceplates.
-Instead Trumbull pursued Robert Wise to let him shoot a new sequence, which he designed himself.
-The storyboards were worked up by Tom Cranham, with several artists including David J. Negron Sr. and Robert McCall developing concepts for the things that Spock would see.
+So Trumbull pursued Director Robert Wise to let him shoot a new sequence, which he designed himself.
+The storyboards were worked up by Tom Cranham, with several artists, including David J. Negron Sr. and Robert McCall, developing concepts.
 The spacesuits were completely redesigned and built at Apogee.

-Trumbull’s new journey into V’Ger was much shorter and involved the actors in only a minimal number of reshoots.
+Trumbull’s new journey into V’Ger was much shorter and involved the actors in a minimal number of reshoots.
 Most of the sequence was shown from Spock’s point of view, so Leonard Nimoy was not needed for much of the filming.
-The shots in his faceplate were accomplished by projecting still images on to a large plexiglas dome and then superimposing them on to the faceplate of his spacesuit.
+The shots in his faceplate were accomplished by projecting still images onto a large plexiglas dome and then superimposing them onto the faceplate of his spacesuit.

-The bizarre images that Spock passed were mostly based on Robert T. McCall’s paintings, and built by Greg Jein.
-Trumbull remembered that he personally restoryboarded the sequence as he saw the completed models, changing the order in which Spock passed through the various gateways for the maximum effect.
+The images Spock saw were mostly based on Robert T. McCall’s paintings and built by Greg Jein.
+Trumbull personally re-storyboarded the sequence when he saw the completed models, changing the order in which Spock passed through the various gateways for maximum effect.
 McCall spent three months or so working on concepts for the spacewalk.
-“I was creating other worlds — and especially other universes — that could be part of the trip that Spock takes,” said McCall.
-“He approaches several of these doorways to other worlds, other universes.”
+“I was creating other worlds — and especially other universes — that could be part of the trip that Spock takes,” he later remembered.

 I knew what we were looking for; which was these entities that were hovering in space — huge, baby — that could have been a thousand miles across.
 The word maw was often used, there were the entranceways Spock would travel through to whole new universes.

 The massive Ilia was a detailed plaster cast of Persis Khambatta, with light effects projected onto it.